diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_order_numbers/index.rst

 How to add an own order numbers generator
 =========================================

-LFS order numbers generator is  pluggable.
-In this tutorial you will learn how to add an own order numbers generator.
+LFS' order numbers generator is  pluggable.
+In this tutorial you will learn how to add an own one.

 Please see also the :download:`complete example application
 <country_specific_order_numbers.tar.gz>` or refer to the default